wellingtonlopes/hotel-crud/README.md

 ## Installing dependencies

 Run `npm install` while in the project folder, within the development branch.
-Make sure you also have angular-moment installed - run `npm i @angular/material-moment-adapter@14 --save`.
+Make sure you also have material-moment-adapter installed - run `npm i @angular/material-moment-adapter@14 --save`.

 ## Development server